Lite Pro Enterprise | Standard Advanced

-Once you have setup the integration between your Vend store and your Xero account, you'll need to make some changes to your daily processes.
+Once you have set up the integration between your Retail POS store and your Xero account, you'll need to make some changes to your daily processes.

-Everytime you make an 'On Account' sale in Vend, an accounts receivable invoice will be automatically created and sent to Xero.
+Every time you make an on account sale in Retail POS, an account's receivable invoice will be automatically created and sent to Xero.
 The invoice will include:

-- An itemised sale — list of all products (exclusive of tax), total tax amount(s), total sale amount.
+- An itemized sale — list of all products (exclusive of tax), total tax amount(s), total sale amount.

 - Any payments made against the sale.

-- Customer details - If this customer is not already in Xero, Vend will create a customer record in Xero.
+- Customer details — if this customer is not already in Xero, Retail POS will create a customer record in Xero.

-Once the accounts receivable invoice has been created in Vend, there are two ways you can take payment:
+Once the accounts receivable invoice has been created in Retail POS, there are two ways you can take payment: